broadly/caching-map/README.md

 }
 ```

+Just watch out, iteration is O(N), and will be expensive for caches with many
+keys.

 ### Lazy Expiration

-Expired keys are only evicted from the cache to either make room for new keys,
+Expired keys are lazily evicted from the cache, either to make room for new
-or when you attempt to retrieve them, check their existence, or iterate over
+keys, or when attempting to retrieve, check existence or iterate over the
-them.

-When you read the `size` or `cost` properties, these values may account for
-expired keys.
+expired key.

-If you want to force evict all expired keys, you can iterate over all the keys:
+If you want to force evict all expired keys, you need to do so yourself, by
+iterating over all keys:

 ```js
 function evictExpiredKeys() {